Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 Figure~\ref{fig:2dsteadytests}a shows our comparison between the simulated data and $F_{\text{Bell2d}}$ for Froude numbers in the range $0.1-1$.
 We see that although the scaling used in Bell's theory is generally accurate, $F_{\text{Bell2d}}$ typically underestimates the stress by about $50\%$, and even more so as the Froude number approaches 1.
 Hence, Bell's parametrisation should ideally be adjusted to depend on $Fr$.
 In this regard, one could define a scaled parametrisation

 for constants $A_1$, $B_1$, and $Fr\lesssim 1$.
 Note that the linear trend line in Figure~\ref{fig:2dsteadytests}a corresponds to the values $A_1=0.71$ and $B_1=0.46$.
 However, a parametrisation of the form \eqref{tildebell2d} still does not describe the full behaviour of the stress in the regime $Fr\lesssim 1$.
 Namely, in Figure~\ref{fig:2dsteadytests}b we also see a non-linear relationship between the stress and latitude.
 This reinforces that, even for low Froude numbers, non-wave and non-linear effects manifest that are not accounted for by Bell's theory.
 We also remark that the trend line in Figure~\ref{fig:2dsteadytests}a is the opposite to what one gets with energy flux calculations.
-That is, as the Froude number increases, one reaches a saturation of lee waves and Bell's parametrisation (for energy flux) becomes an overestimate (see \eqref{frcriteq}).
+That is, as the Froude number increases, one reaches a saturation of lee waves and Bell's formula for energy flux becomes an overestimate (see \eqref{frcriteq}).

-Figures \ref{fig:2dsteadytests}c--\ref{fig:2dsteadytests}e then show our comparison between the simulated data and $F_{\text{KLP}}$ for large Froude numbers and $f=0$.
-Here, the approximately linear scaling of $N$ and $U$ in $F_{\text{KLP}}$ seems to be very accurate (Figures \ref{fig:2dsteadytests}c and \ref{fig:2dsteadytests}d).
-On the other hand, the height scaling of $h_0^2 H/(H-h_0)$ overestimates the stress as $h_0$ gets large (Figure~\ref{fig:2dsteadytests}e).
+Figures~\ref{fig:2dsteadytests}c--\ref{fig:2dsteadytests}e then show our comparison between the simulated data and $F_{\text{KLP}}$ for large Froude numbers and $f=0$.
+Here, the approximately linear scaling of buoyancy frequency $N$ and flow speed $U$ in $F_{\text{KLP}}$ seems to be very accurate (Figures~\ref{fig:2dsteadytests}c and \ref{fig:2dsteadytests}d).
+On the other hand, the height scaling of $h_0^2 H/(H-h_0)$ overestimates the stress as the hill height $h_0$ gets large (Figure~\ref{fig:2dsteadytests}e).
 Our results indicate that a simpler scaling than that in $F_{\text{KLP}}$ is more accurate.
-In particular, if we set
+In particular, if we parametrise the stress as

 for some suitable constant $C$, then we get much closer to the drag from the simulations.
 For $C_1=1.4$ this is shown in Figure~\ref{fig:2dsteadytests}e.
 Moreover, using \eqref{newkly} as opposed to $F_{\text{KLP}}$ gives a valid result for lower Froude numbers when $F_{\text{KLP}}$ is negative (and thus unphysical).